Doctor's letter elicits groans, gasps in packed courtroom

 Share via Email

-LANSING, Mich. — After Larry Nassar offered a brief apology to the women and girls that he admitted molesting, the judge who sentenced him quoted from a letter that the gymnastics doctor had written to her.
-Parts of the letter elicited gasps and groans from the audience in the courtroom gallery.
-Some excerpts as read from the bench:
+LANSING, Mich. — After Larry Nassar offered a brief apology to the women and girls that he molested, the judge who sentenced him read aloud from a letter that the gymnastics doctor had written to her.
+Judge Rosemarie Aquilina quoted the letter with disdain and tossed it aside when she was finished.
+The audience in the courtroom gallery gasped and groaned upon hearing some of the doctor's comments.
+Here are a few excerpts as read from the bench:

 "The federal judge went ballistic at sentencing since I pled guilty to the state cases and spent 10